 The Ba Ho waterfall is 25km (about a 45min drive) north of Nha Trang; many tours combine this with a trip to Monkey Island.

 Reaching the waterfalls and swimming hole requires a short trek through the jungle, which is marked by red arrows.
 The trail passes some interesting rock formations and requires some easy scrambling, before reaching the first waterfall and “First Lake”.
+There is a small entry fee and parking fee (if you have your own car or motor bike).

 You can continue beyond the first Ba Ho Waterfall to reach the second and third waterfalls.
 This requires a bit more scrambling and is a slightly harder track.